 Let’s talk about the 5 reasons Spider-Man is the best Marvel Superhero, and today I’ll tell you why.
 In an age of Superhero films, comics, and everything else in between it’s hard to really discuss this question.
 Who is the best superhero?
 Some have an easy answer such as Superman.
 But if we’re talking films only and not taking comic books into account then our pool of heroes becomes rather limited.

-For my research, looking at the stories, films I choose to include both the comics and films.
-The film only readers, hit me up on Twitter if you wish for a similar list.
+For my research, looking at the stories, and films I choose to include both the comics and films.
+The film-only readers, hit me up on Twitter if you wish for a similar list.
 For now, let’s talk about why Spider-Man is the best superhero.
 Why is Spider-Man the best?
 Read on and find out the 5 reasons Spider-Man rocks!

 5 Reasons Spider-Man is the Best Marvel Superhero

 1 He’s Relatable to everyone